joelparkerhenderson/pgp-gpg-help/README.md

 Examples for specific text edtiors:

-* For text editor "vi" or "vim": the message text typically goes all the way across your screen multiple times; at the bottom, the status line indicates the text has no end-of-line and is 1 line long such as: `"~/message.pgp" [noeol] 1L, 836C`.
+* For text editor "vi" or "vim": the message text typically goes all the way across your screen multiple times; at the bottom, the status line indicates the text has no end-of-line and is 1 line long such as: `"~/message.gpg" [noeol] 1L, 836C`.

-* For text editor "emacs": the message text typically goes all the way across your screen multiple times; at the bottom, the status line indicates the text has 1 line long such as: `message.pgp All (1,0)`.
+* For text editor "emacs": the message text typically goes all the way across your screen multiple times; at the bottom, the status line indicates the text has 1 line long such as: `message.gpg All (1,0)`.

 * For text editor "Sublime": you may want to turn on visual line numbering; the text area left column indicates that your text  is 1 line.